jessicayung/machine-learning-nd/p5-capstone/report.md

 ## II.4 Benchmark

 The benchmark given in the project outline was +/- 5% of the stock price 7 days out.
 That seems reasonable to start.

+That is, our benchmark will be a **root mean squared percentage error of 5%**.

 # III.
 Methodology